 14. Rent out your parking space

-Similar to storage space, flats in London rarely come with parking space.
+Similar to storage space, flats in London rarely come with parking spaces.
 However, if you do have an unused driveway or a private parking space, you could rent it out for money.
 Just register with one of the parking space sites, put your postcode in and wait for people in need of a parking space to contact you.

 Some of these sites now also connect people with electric vehicle (EV) chargers and drivers without access to off-street parking and charging.